Although many are mystified by his mysterious moniker, Mel Carriere is a San Diego mailman who writes about the mail, among other things.

 2. Shamelessly Steal From Others

-I once created a real nifty spreadsheet for calculating mail volume that cut out a lot of tedious calculator work.
-Later on a trusted colleague of mine told me that an unscrupulous rival was showing it off to visitors from the Area office and beaming with the praises that were heaped upon his head for his fantastic work.
+I once created a really nifty spreadsheet for calculating mail volume that cut out a lot of tedious calculator work.
+Later on, a trusted colleague of mine told me that an unscrupulous rival was showing it off to visitors from the Area office and beaming with the praises that were heaped upon his head for his fantastic work.

 3. Mete Out Arbitrary Punishment

-4 - Blame Your Co-Workers
+4. Blame Your Co-Workers

-Shifting blame away from yourself and onto somebody else is a time tested technique for moving up the corporate ladder, whether your work in a Post Office in Podunk, Iowa or a widget factory in Wherever Wisconsin.
-Your rather rotund, shifty-eyed Postmaster or Station Manager will not find fault in you for doing this, because he routinely engages in the practice himself and it responsible for a lot of the plaques and awards that adorn the walls of his meticulously neat office, which is so clean because not a lot of work goes on there.
-Also in his office are a lot of thick, heavy books on management skills that are mostly unread decorations, but every once in a while he will take one off the shelf and underline a quote in it, which he will then memorize to impress others.
-He or she will use the quote out of context and inappropriately, of course, but you will be momentarily fooled into thinking that your leader is some great swami or sage.
+Shifting blame away from yourself and onto somebody else is a time-tested technique for moving up the corporate ladder, whether you work in a Post Office in Podunk, Iowa, or a widget factory in Wherever, Wisconsin.
+Your rather rotund, shifty-eyed Postmaster or Station Manager will not find fault in you for doing this because they routinely engage in the practice and are responsible for a lot of the plaques and awards that adorn the walls of their meticulously neat office, which is so clean because not a lot of work goes on there.
+Also, in their office are a lot of thick, heavy books on management skills that are mostly unread decorations, but every once in a while, they will take one off the shelf and underline a quote in it, which they will then memorize to impress others.
+They will use the quote out of context and inappropriately, of course, but you will be momentarily fooled into thinking that your leader is some great swami or sage.